dokwork/fasti/example/README.md

 # "Buying item" saga example

-## Sequence diaram of the transaction
+## Sequence diagram of the transaction
 ![sequence diagram](saga-sequence_diagram.png)

 ## Diagram of the saga's states